-God gave health rules because as the Creator He knows what is best for the human body.
+God gave health rules because as the Creator knows what is best for the human body.
 God has an “operations manual.”
-It is called the Holy Bible.
-Ignoring God’s “operations manual” results in sickness.
-Following God’s rules results in “saving health” (Psalms 67:2) and more abundant life (John 10:10).
+It is His written Word.
+If humans pay no attention to His “operations manual,” they will get sick.
+Following God’s instructions results in healing (Psalms 67:2) and a good life (John 10:10).

-The ancient Israelites were assured that God would preserve them in health if they would obey His instructions (Ex.15:26; Deut.
-7:12–15).
-This He will do for His people now if they will follow His counsel and take into their bodies only those things that are in harmony with His laws.
+The ancient Israelites were assured that God would preserve them in health if they would obey His instructions (Exodus 15:26; Deuteronomy 7:12–15).
+This He will do for His people today if they will follow His counsel and take into their bodies only those things that are in harmony with His laws.

 The Bible says, “Eat ye that which is good” (Isaiah 55:2).
-If God says a thing is not fit to eat, He must have a good reason.
-He is not a blind dictator, but a loving Father.
+If God says a thing is not fit to eat, He must have a good reason because He created it.
+He is not an unreasonable Father, but a loving One.
 The Bible promises: “No good thing will he withhold from them that walk uprightly” (Psalms 84:11).
-So, if God withholds an unclean creature from us, it is because it is not fit for human consumption.
+So, if God withholds an unclean creature from us, it is because it is not healthy for us to eat.

 In His service,